kitnil/awesome/README.md

 - [waybackurls](https://github.com/tomnomnom/waybackurls) - Fetch all the URLs that the Wayback Machine knows about for a domain
 - [anew](https://github.com/tomnomnom/anew) - A tool for adding new lines to files, skipping duplicates
 - [GoPurple](https://github.com/sh4hin/GoPurple) - Yet another shellcode runner consists of different techniques for evaluating detection capabilities of endpoint security solutions
-- [rod](https://github.com/go-rod/rod) - A Devtools driver to make web automation and scraping easy
+- [rod](https://github.com/go-rod/rod) - A Devtools driver for web automation and scraping
 - [screenshot](https://github.com/kbinani/screenshot) - Go library to capture desktop to image
 - [url2img](https://github.com/gen2brain/url2img) - HTTP server with API for capturing screenshots of websites
 - [cam2ip](https://github.com/gen2brain/cam2ip) - Turn any webcam into an IP camera